Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Functional Analytic Perspective: Bounds and Thresholds in the Infinite-Dimensional Limit

 The resolution of the incompleteness theorem underscores the constancy of block capacity.
-The block dimension $d_{block}$ remains a fixed $O(1)$ constant, sufficient to capture the intra-concept complexity of any single semantic cluster (e.g., the bounded correlation radius $R_{NMI}$ in the Law of Modular Rank Conservation).
+The block dimension $d_{block}$ remains a fixed $O(1)$ constant, sufficient to capture the intra-concept complexity of any single semantic cluster (e.g., the bounded correlation radius $R_{NMI}$ in the Principle of Modular Capacity Scaling).
 As data manifolds grow infinitely, new knowledge domains manifest as additional orthogonal blocks ($K \to \infty$), not by expanding $d_{block}$.
 This ensures RPTP transversality (Theorem 2.5), as the Jacobian matrix within each block maintains full row rank without truncation, while shuffling $P$ handles inter-concept combinatorics.
 Thus, the architecture achieves unbounded expressivity strictly under linear $O(D_{model})$ parameters.